Field Guide to the R Mixed Model Wilderness

 Treating factors with small numbers of levels as random will in the best case lead to very small and/or imprecise estimates of random effects; in the worst case it will lead to various numerical difficulties such as lack of convergence, zero variance estimates, etc..
 (A small simulation exercise shows that at least the estimates of the standard deviation are downwardly biased in this case; it’s not clear whether/how this bias would affect the point estimates of fixed effects or their estimated confidence intervals.)
 In the classical method-of-moments approach these problems may not arise (because the sums of squares are always well defined as long as there are at least two units), but the underlying problems of lack of power are there nevertheless.

-14.1 Variance component estimation for 2+ random effects
+14.1 Variance component estimation for 2 or more random effects

-This is a common scenario: an experiment is conducted and their are multiple grouping levels, none of which are nested within each other, but the observations have multiple group memberships.
+This is a common scenario: an experiment is conducted and there are multiple grouping levels, none of which are nested within each other, but the observations have multiple group memberships.
 A common example is a multi-environmental trial where multiple crop genotypes are evaluated at multiple locations and years.
 We can consider genotypes, locations and years as random effects depending on our experimental aims.
-Very few R packges can handle crossed random effects, but lme4 can!
+Very few R packages can handle crossed random effects, but lme4 can.

 year year of trial, 16 levels